Calling Doubles Tennis Serves

 Interpretation

 The geometry is stark.
 It doesn’t make sense to defer to either the Receiver or a joint conclusion of the Receiver and the Server for this specific call; they are simply too relatively inaccurate to stand alone or to reap a useful advantage from combining the two (the server is so inaccurate relative to the receiver that there is no advantage to combining with the receiver’s).
 In simple terms, the receiver and server are so much less accurate in making this particular call that they should simply be ignored.
 Of course, by the rules, the receiver would not be ignored (though the server would); notwithstanding much lower accuracy, if he or she calls the ball in when the partner has called it out, it is in.
+This both follows the rules while being (usually) less accurate.

 My personal recommendation how to reflect both relative accuracy and the rules is the following: